Cranberry Margarita Recipe

 - Lime Juice: Same with the lime juice.
 Don’t use concentrates or bottled juice — it’s just not as good.

 - Garnishes: Lime wedges, orange wedges, fresh cranberries, sugar for the rim…choose one or use them all.
 Personally, I really like to top the cocktail with a few fresh cranberries; the pops of dark red make this margarita extra pretty especially around the holidays.
-It’s also fun to serve these with Sugared Cranberries.
+It’s also fun to serve these with sugared cranberries.

 Triple sec (or curaçao) is a dry orange liqueur, that has fruity flavors along with notes of bitter and sweet.
 There are lots of varieties of triple sec.
 Margaritas almost always include some type of this orange liqueur.